 Linda performed at festivals such as KLANG (Copenhagen), rainy days (Luxembourg), Kalv Festival (Sweden), International Summer Courses Darmstadt, Le Bruit de la Musique (France), Nordic Music Days, Bludenzer Tage Zeitgemäßer Musik and at Kammer Klang (London) and Outer Ear (ESS Chicago) concert series.

-In recent years, alongside touring internationally to play New Music, she has been closely collaborating with Katherine Young, Pablo Vergara and Sam Salem on developing deeply personal works, as well as recording for Kairos and Another Timbre, and participating in large-scale dance projects (New Movement Collective‘s Casting Traces, Sadler’s Wells/Sidi Larbi Cherkaoui’s Sutra, Nagelhus Schia Productions‘ Orbo Novo).
+She has recorded for Kairos, Another Timbre and dFolds, and participated in large-scale dance projects (New Movement Collective‘s Casting Traces, Sadler’s Wells/Sidi Larbi Cherkaoui’s Sutra, Nagelhus Schia Productions‘ Orbo Novo).

 In October 2014 she started working towards a PhD in contemporary music performance at the University of Huddersfield researching the topic of interdisciplinary virtuosity.

-In 2016 she co-curated the ‘Historage‘ album for Internationale Musikinstitut Darmstadt’s 70th anniversary of the Summer Courses.
+Historage album for Internationale Musikinstitut Darmstadt’s 70th anniversary of the Summer Courses

 She was classically trained in her native Poznań with Marcin Baranowski, later in Munich with Christoph Poppen and in Manchester with Jan Repko.
 Linda owes her initiation to contemporary music to the Lucerne Festival Academy which she attended in 2007-09.